 The intern will obtain a variety of experiences in the Prince Edward County Extension Office, working with the 4-H Youth Development Agent, Family and Consumer Science- Local Foods Agent, Family and Consumer Science- SNAP-Ed Agent as well as the Unit Administrative Assistant, Agriculture and Natural Resources and Local Foods assistance.
-As a focus toward our Unit Plan of Work- Addressing Food Insecurities through an Interdisciplinary Approach- this intern will get a taste of each program area and how they are addressing this need in the community, whether it be through farmers’ market cooking demonstrations, distributing nutrition and healthy retail tips to SNAP participants, getting produce from demonstration garden to the food pantry, or helping in production of the demonstration and community gardens, this intern will receive a well-rounded experience in the Prince Edward County VCE office.
+As a focus toward our Unit Plan of Work- Addressing Food Insecurities through an Interdisciplinary Approach- this intern will get a taste of each program area and how they are addressing this need in the community.
+Whether it be through farmers’ market cooking demonstrations, distributing nutrition and healthy retail tips to SNAP participants, getting produce from demonstration garden to the food pantry, or helping in production of the demonstration and community gardens, this intern will receive a well-rounded experience in the Prince Edward County VCE office.
 Even though there is not a permanent ANR or Local Foods Agent in this unit at this time, there is still work that needs to be done in those areas to meet the needs of the community.
 This intern will provide assistance to this agent and the Unit Administrative Assistant in the implementation of Junior 4-H Camp by helping to:

 - Process camp applications and maintain the camp database